-I’ve been hunting nocturnal predators since 1985, and during that time I have experienced the evolution of the hunting light.
+I’ve been hunting nocturnal predators since 1985.
+During that time I have experienced the evolution of the hunting light.
 From the old auto store 6-volt handheld cordless spotlights to the latest LED flashlights, I have used nearly every type of lighting devices made available to night hunters.
 Field-testing the CoyoteLight proved to be a rewarding experience.

 The previously mentioned hunt proved the CoyoteLight is bright.
 While a lumen rating is often used to determine brightness, it is often misrepresented.
 Lux, as a measure, is more valid, and the CoyoteLight is measured at 39,000 lux.
-Numbers aside, I know while using the CoyoteLight predators’ eyes can be detected at over 800 yards.
-This is a great advantage for hunters who like to spot predators at long distances and prepare for a shot as the predator completes its approach.
+Numbers aside, I know while using the CoyoteLight that predators’ eyes can be detected at more than 800 yards.
+This is a great advantage for hunters who like to spot predators at long distances and prepare for a shot as it completes the approach.
 I could positively identify predator bodies at distances up to 300 yards.

 That is exactly what I did on my second field test with the light.
 I picked up the reflective eyes of a red fox at 150 yards with my scanning light and instantly switched over to the scope-mounted CoyoteLight.
-Purposely, I turned the rheostat knob ¼ turn so the light was bright enough to reflect the eyes of the rapidly approaching red fox.
-As the fox closed the distance, I turned the knob to increase intensity.
-The fox was not at all bothered by the increasing intensity of the red LED light beam.
-Once, the entire body of the fox was clearly visible I took an easy 50-yard shot.
+Purposely, I turned the rheostat knob a quarter-turn so the light was bright enough to reflect the fox’s eyes.
+As it closed the distance, I turned the knob to increase intensity.
+The fox was unbothered by the increasing intensity of the red LED light beam.
+Once its entire body was clearly visible I took an easy 50-yard shot.

 For many hunters, battery life is one of the most important criteria when selecting a light.
 Nothing is worse than having a scanning light or shooting light die in the middle of a stand.
 The CoyoteLight gives new meaning to long battery life and all but eliminates this dilemma.
-The light boasts of battery life that is quite impressive — allowing 5½ hours while using the light under high power.
+The light boasts of battery life of 5½ hours under high power.
 This is how I typically use the light as it is mounted for the shot.
-Users can expect 20 hours of battery life when using the light at 75 percent of maximum and a staggering 48 hours of use when running the light at 25 percent of maximum intensity.
+Users can expect 20 hours of battery life when using the light at 75 percent of maximum intensity and a staggering 48 hours of use when running the light at 25 percent of maximum.

-Another feature is a low-battery indicator light, which will glow to alert hunters that the batteries need charging.
+Another feature is a low-battery indicator light.
 During my testing — including several marathon all-night hunts in sub-freezing weather — the indicator light never came on.
-Even though the instructions warned of using the light in cold temperatures, the light performed perfectly in single-digit temperatures during my field tests.
+Even though the instructions warned of use in cold temperatures, the light performed perfectly in single-digit temperatures during my field tests.

 We all work hard to bring predators into our setups.
-That is why it is so frustrating when they spook as they make their final approach because they notice extraneous light around the hunter or even around the vicinity of the predator.
-Night hunters have long searched for the best possible way to prevent light “splash” from their scanning and shooting lights.
-Hunters have used everything from toilet paper tubes to painted PVC pipes in their quest of abolishing light splash.
-The CoyoteLight features a built-in splashguard, which eliminates this extra light that is so detrimental to success.
-The light’s beam is projected away from the hunter without illuminating the area around the hunter and it doesn’t light up vegetation around the predator, which might cause the predator to spook.
+That is why it is so frustrating when they notice extraneous light around the hunter or even around the vicinity of the predator and then spook on the final approach.
+Night hunters have long searched for the best possible way to prevent light “splash” from their scanning and shooting lights including using toilet paper tubes to painted PVC pipes.
+The CoyoteLight features a built-in splashguard.
+The light’s beam is projected away from the hunter without illuminating the area around the hunter.
+It doesn’t light up vegetation around the predator, either.

 Over the course of the season, I experienced many successful night hunts while using the CoyoteLight.
 Those hunts made me realize the CoyoteLight might be the best light I’ve used.
 From the standpoint of durability, convenience and brightness, the light is tough to beat.
 For the discriminating night hunter who demands top-of-the-line gear, the CoyoteLight is an excellent choice.